-In this role, you have the influence and advantage to positively improve and enhance the customers' goals, success, and growth.
+In this role (CS), you have the influence and advantage to positively improve and enhance the customers' goals, success, and growth.

 With the advent of the Internet and Cloud Computing, the business landscape has completely changed.
 It brought the speed of execution as a critical driver of effecting and measuring success.
-In the same breath, it opens the way for other competing vendors to come out with various innovations and differing solutions.
+The same breath opens the way for other competing vendors to develop various innovations and differing solutions.

 It then becomes a global trend, new business practice, and exerting great control in doing business - where customers can move to another vendor if success is not met or delivered.